garrandall/popular-music-data/tracks/down-for-yours-nastyboy-klick-roger-troutman.md

-Down for yours, down for mine, OoOoOo....
+Down for yours, down for mine, OoOoOo...
 Down for yours if you're down for mine
 More bounce for my G's
 You're my computer love